Serf 2: Critical response

 Serf 2 could not fully meet the expectations of critics.
 Despite the success of the first part, the second part received mixed reviews from critics, who praised the acting and the scale of the film, but criticized the unoriginality and soullessness of the project.
 The plot, which is a complete copy of the previous film, also attracted some criticism.
 On the Criticism website, the film received 54% approval based on 6 reviews, which is significantly less than the first part.

 At the same time, from a financial point of view, the film started at the box office much more confidently than the first part.
 The box office mark of 2 billion rubles was reached in 6 days of release, while the first part took 2 weeks.

-"Meduza" was skeptical about the second film, noting the high-quality editing and prettier picture; a significant part of the review was devoted to the blandness of the script and the director’s indecisiveness in political satire, which was much more in the original.
+"Meduza" was skeptical about the second film, noting the high-quality editing and prettier picture; a significant part of the review was devoted to the blandness of the script and the director's indecisiveness in political satire, which was much more in the original.

+Sequel

+Some details about the new installment of the comedy franchise.
+Screenwriters: Savva Minaev, Klim Shipenko, and Maxim Kudymov.

+The plot centers on timeless themes: love, parent-child relationships, and the continuity of generations.
+A married couple, played by Pavel Priluchny and Kristina Asmus, undergoes re-education.

+Their own children become the instigators of positive changes, taking their parents back to the time of Peter the Great.
+Miloš Biković will return to the lead role.

+Produced by: Yellow, Black and White Studios, START Studio, Russia-1, with the participation of Mem Media and Central Partnership.